How Long Does Permanent Hair Dye Last? Does permanent hair dye wash out?

 Either way, if you’re on this page, you’re already a few steps into the commitment of dyeing your hair.
-Dyeing your hair is a great way to up your look, to add elegance or to make a statement, it’s completely your choice.
+Dyeing your hair is a great way to up your look, add elegance or make a statement, it’s completely your choice.

 But for anyone who’s thinking of dyeing their hair, the big question looming in their heads is usually how long does permanent hair dye last?
 Or maybe, what kind of different dyes are there and should we go for permanent?